Briefs Series Approach About Request a Briefing

 Convergence refuses to lie.

-When a data source fails, the System Health panel shows red - not green with an asterisk.
-When MoPH hasn't updated in six hours, the casualty number shows a dash rather than a stale figure presented as current.
-When a convergence cluster is built from a single source, it stays PENDING - it does not graduate to FULL because the algorithm wants to impress.
+When a source fails, the system health panel shows red, not green with an asterisk.
+When an authority hasn't updated in six hours, the figure shows a dash rather than a stale number presented as current.
+When a cluster is built from a single source, it stays PENDING; it does not graduate to FULL because the algorithm wants to impress.
+The platform shows what it knows, acknowledges what it doesn't, and never fills the gap with speculation.